 M10 has narrow, one-lane sections due to rock slides and fire damage.
 Rain added to making the drive with great care over the steep, windy dirt roads with sheer drop-offs.

 There are large campgrounds for OHV enthusiasts in the Fouts Springs area along the M10, which will also accommodate larger RVs.
+The BLM has an online map in PDF form.

 We camped, stopping short of finding very nice camping at Letts Lake.
 I would like to camp there with a view of the lake on a return visit during the off season.